dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

     sh-4.2# gluster volume info vol_efac3ddb9d339fa680c0807a1d91c5a3

 The output will show you how the volume has been created.
-You will also see that the pod you are currently logged on serves one the bricks (in highlight).
+You will also see that the pod you are currently logged on to serves one the bricks (in highlight).

 ``` hl_lines="10"
 Volume Name: vol_efac3ddb9d339fa680c0807a1d91c5a3